 Kaeck has managed to build her company without investors and has secured notable co-branding partnerships with National Geographic and Patagonia.
 Bee’s Wrap works with partners such as one percent for the Planet, The Bee Cause, The Rozalia Project, and National Geographic to help support environmental stewardship and conservation efforts.

 Available in a selection of fun prints and colors, Bee’s Wrap will keep your food looking fly and fresh on the outside while it’s staying fresh on the inside.

 Today S’well bottles can be seen toted around by stylish boardroom execs, weekend warrior adventurers, dedicated gym goers, and even the cool kids are into them!
-Not only are they oh so chic and stylish, they are also extremely functional keeping beverages cold up to 48 hours and hot for 24 hours (depending on the size of the bottle).
+Not only are they oh-so chic and stylish, but they are also extremely functional keeping beverages cold for up to 48 hours and hot for 24 hours (depending on the size of the bottle).

 Kauss self-funded the creation of S’well with $30,000 from her savings and has since grown the brand to be a household name – all of this accomplished with zero dollars from outside investors!
 Kauss still owns one hundred percent of S’well; her ownership of the company makes her one of the most successful self-made women in the US.